Cooperw/CSU_CS_VNC/README.md

 # CSU_CS_VNC
 **A short tutorial detailing how to VNC into the CS department at CSU.**

 I use chrome apps to ssh and vnc so that I can access everything with a chrome book but feel free to use any programs you like.
+When off campus I sometimes use Pulse Secure to establish a vpn with CSU.
+There are multiple other programs that will also work.
+The credentials for pulse secure are the same ones that you use for Canvas or Ram Web and I believe the address is "secure.colostate.edu".
+_*If your Username/eName isn't working, try COLOSTATE\eName_
 The chrome apps need almost no configuration.
 (See links below)

 [Secure Shell](https://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo?hl=en)